- The consumer movement marks 15th March with World Consumer Rights

 world is still offline.
 2. Action against scams and fraud.
 3. Better general

-consumer protection online. - The Theme for 2019 was “Trusted Smart Products” which highlighted what
+• The Theme for 2019 was “Trusted Smart Products” which highlighted what

-the consumers needed from IoT products like smartphones and wearables. - The theme for 2020 was “The Sustainable Consumer” to spread awareness
+• The theme for 2020 was “The Sustainable Consumer” to spread awareness

-about environmental breakdown and global climate changes. - The theme for 2021 is ‘Tackling Plastic Pollution’, the campaign will focus
+• The theme for 2021 is ‘Tackling Plastic Pollution’, the campaign will focus

 on the central role that consumer advocates, governments and businesses can